Statement: Future of telephone numbers

 - End: 02 July 2021

-Telephone calls are an essential service for many people and businesses.
+Phone calls are an essential service for many people and businesses.
 However, the way we use phones is changing.
-Mobile and online communications are increasing, and landline use is declining.
-The traditional landline telephone network in the UK – the public switched telephone network (PSTN) – is coming to the end of its life and is gradually being replaced.
-Over the next few years, landline calls will be carried over more modern Internet Protocol (IP) networks, with landline telephone services increasingly delivered over broadband connections.
+Mobile and online communications are increasing, and landline use is in general decline.
+The traditional landline phone network in the UK – the public switched telephone network (PSTN) – is coming to the end of its life and is gradually being replaced.
+Over the next few years, landline calls will be carried over more modern Internet Protocol (IP) networks, with landline phone services increasingly delivered over broadband connections.

 Against this backdrop, we have been reviewing our rulebook for phone numbers in the UK – called the National Telephone Numbering Plan.
-We outlined our proposed approach to this review in our first consultation in 2019.
+We outlined our proposed approach to this review in our First Consultation in 2019.
 In our Second Consultation in 2021, we put forward proposals relating to geographic numbering, and in this document we are setting out and explaining our decisions.

 |(Response to second consultation) 24 Seven (PDF File, 170.4 KB)||Organisation|